+The rise in popularity of online CFD trading has made it simpler and more convenient to trade the rise and fall of major global companies, such as Apple, Google and Alibaba.
 In this section you can read an overview of how CFD share trading works and learn more about the factors to consider when trading stocks.

 Technical analysis is an important factor in making smart trading decisions, whether you’re trading forex, commodities, stocks or indices.
 Find out more about the tools and techniques you need to understand and analyse live charts so that you stand the best possible chance of succeeding in the markets.